-SEI procedures involve a multi-stage, multi-level regression analysis to compute prediction equations by grade-level or by school for each outcome variable independently of school identification.
-The equations are then used to obtain mean gains over (or losses under) predictions.
-A major feature of the SEI procedure is the assignment of weights to each of the outcomes, with weights determined by the Superintendent of Schools (Appendix B).
+SEI procedures involve multi-level regression analyses to compute prediction equations by grade level or by school type for each outcome variable independently of school identification.
+The equations are used to obtain mean gains over (or losses under) predictions.
+A feature of the SEI calculation process is the assignment of weights to each of the outcomes, with weights determined by the Superintendent of Schools (Appendix B).
 Once weighted levels of performance have been determined, the final computation results in an indicator of the degree of a school's improvement that is relative to other district schools.